Hi! I’m Chef Jessica Catalano.

 Carnivores consume animal-based foods such as seafood, poultry, pork, beef, game, lamb, goat, eggs, and dairy.
 They strictly avoid grains, legumes, vegetables, nuts, seeds, and all fruits.
 Salt is permitted and necessary to maintain electrolyte balance due to the diet’s low carbohydrate content.
 Similarly, humans have historically sought out salt, which has been a resource worth waging wars over, much like animals in the wild.

 From field, stream, and farm to table, fostering a deeper bond with the food we consume is vital to me and hinges on our role as custodians of the land for future generations.
-It’s crucial to preserve ethical practices in hunting, fishing, trapping, and farming, or we risk losing these skills permanently.
-Imparting such generational knowledge to our children, like trapping for example, equips them with essential skills for producing food and clothing when necessary, and this heritage must not be forgotten.
+It’s crucial to preserve ethical trapping or we risk losing these skills permanently.
+Imparting such generational knowledge to our children, equips them with essential skills for producing food and clothing when necessary, and this heritage must not be forgotten.
+Trapping must be defended fervently, or lest it be lost indefinitely.

 Many animal rights groups, under the guise of environmental advocacy, seek to ban trapping.
 Urban residents might sympathize with fundraising efforts to end trapping until they face the need for traps to manage infestations of raccoons, mice, and other animals themselves.
 Trapping remains the most viable option for controlling certain wildlife populations.
 The ongoing necessity to trap large numbers of harmful animals will demand skill and effort.
 However, the increasing public awareness of the extreme tactics employed by some animal rights groups, including terrorism, violence, and illegal activities, casts doubt on the future of these organizations.